blues/app-accelerators/79-utility-distribution-transformer-load-monitor/README.md

 ### What you should see in Notehub

+**Note:** Template fields use numeric type hints to encode type and size: `14.1` = 4-byte IEEE-754 float; `12` = 2-byte signed integer.
+This compact binary format is decoded automatically by Notehub.

 - **`_session.qo`** — Notecard session housekeeping on each cellular connect.
 If this is showing up, the radio link is healthy.
 - **`xfmr_summary.qo`** — one per `summary_interval_min`.
 Annotated example payload (field comments are explanatory — actual JSON contains no comments):
   ```